bitsbytesnbuilds/audiofx-wiring-adafruit-soundboard/README.md

 # audiofx-wiring-adafruit-soundboard
-Sharing the wiring diagram for the Adafruit Audio FX board (16MB) using GPIO triggers), this repo has what worked for me in my DIY builds
+Sharing the wiring diagram for the Adafruit Audio FX board (16MB) using GPIO triggers, this repo has what worked for me in my DIY builds